jhollway/jameshollway.com/content/post/Santos/index.md

 ##### This method finds inputed keywords in the documents and provides their specific source and surrounding context (few words before and after).
 This is a rudimentary tool, but still a useful one as it fills many of the gaps left by the two used in the previous section.
 Indeed, while they could reveal much about groups of text in general, one cannot disaggregate the data: click on “multidimensional” and see which countries, exactly, used it, and in what context.

 Table 15.
-KIWC: Multidimensional8 (OWG2)
+KWIC: Multidimensional8 (OWG2)

     ## Keyword-in-context with 10 matches.
     ##        [Canada, Israel, US.pdf, 202]              poverty complex |